 With message recall, a message that you sent is retrieved from the mailboxes of the recipients who haven’t yet opened it.
 You can also substitute a replacement message.
-Please note, this feature is only available in the Outlook application, and not the Outlook Web App.
+Please note, this feature is only available in the Outlook application, and not in O365 Portal.

 Step 1 In the folder pane, select the Sent Items folder. and double-click the message you want to recall.

 Step 2 Under the Message tab, choose Actions > Recall This Message

 Step 3 A Recall This Message window will appear.

 Click Delete unread copies of this message or Delete unread copies and replace with a new message, and then click OK.